Post Summary: 25 of the best things to do in North Idaho for every kind of traveler.

 ROUTE OF THE HIAWATHA

-The route of the Hiawatha is one of the top Northern Idaho attractions.
+The Route of the Hiawatha is one of the top Northern Idaho attractions.
 The 15-mile Hiawatha bike trail near Wallace, Idaho, might seem like it’s best left to serious bikers, but in actuality, it’s one of the most tourist-friendly things to do in North Idaho.
 For one, you can easily rent bikes from Lookout Pass or e-bikes from Smokehouse E-Bike Rentals.
-Secondly, it’s all downhill!!
+Secondly, it’s all downhill!
 That’s right, the 15-mile bike ride takes you on a downhill journey through the scenic Bitterroot Mountains and includes biking through pitch-dark train tunnels and sky-high trestles.
 You’ll want to be sure to have headlamps and warm clothing that you don’t mind getting a little muddy.
 The best part…if you don’t want to go back uphill, there’s a shuttle that will take you and your bike back to the top.
 It’s a fantastic choice for adventurous travelers and families.
 The trail is typically open from May to September.

 Wallace is the gateway town to the Hiawatha Trail and a must-do if you like small, quirky towns that claim to be “the center of the universe.”
 That’s right; there’s a plaque in the middle of town that makes the bold claim that Wallace, Idaho, is indeed the center of the universe.
 Grab a selfie by the manhole cover, and then grab a craft beer at the Wallace Brewing Company.
 Since Wallace, Idaho is famous for being the world’s largest silver producer in the world; there are a handful of interesting activities that educate and celebrate its mining history.
-You can visit the Mining Museum or go on a mine tour to see a true silver mine.

 IDAHO CENTENNIAL TRAIL